Reports & AI Narratives

 Each of the twenty centers is rendered with its current state — centered, under, or over — and colored by Coherence band.
 Active Traps are highlighted with distinctive markers.
 Basins are outlined.
 Gateways are marked.
 The result is a data-dense visualization that a trained eye can read in seconds, and that anyone can learn to read with a few minutes of orientation.

 The Icosaglyph is not decoration.
 It is a diagnostic tool.
-Two profiles with the same Coherence score can look dramatically different on the glyph — one showing concentrated distress in the Emotional column, the other showing scattered under-expression across the entire grid.
-The number is the same; the picture is different; and the clinical implications are different.
-The glyph captures structural information that a single score cannot.
+Two profiles in the same Coherence band can look dramatically different on the glyph — one showing concentrated distress in the Emotional column, the other showing scattered under-expression across the entire grid.
+The band is the same; the picture is different; and the clinical implications are different.
+The glyph captures structural information that a single band label cannot.

 If you already think in Big Five, MBTI, Enneagram, or another personality framework, Icosa translates your profile into those familiar terms.
-Seven systems are supported:
+Eight systems are supported:

 Comparisons are computed structurally, not by asking you a second set of questions.
 The engine maps your 20-center Icosa profile onto each external system’s theoretical space, producing translations that are grounded in your actual data rather than in self-report to a different instrument.